Sarbojit482/Event-Management/Documentation.md

 Notifications (SMS / Email reminders)

-18. License
+10. License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.